 In response to AJ Hartley’s piece, I do agree that music greatly defined one’s identity in the past.
 Most fans of a certain genre rarely listened to another music genre.
 It almost resembled a form of discrimination, or a boycott of any foreign music.

 For example, an R&B fan would mostly steer away from jazz or rap music, which was primarily listened to and composed by the African American community.
 In the past, fans also involved themselves in the various traditions that accompanied each music culture.

 For example, one could identify a loyal rock fan by their long hair and exaggerated fashion sense.
 In comparison to the present, which music industry is dominated by tunes composed chiefly to entertain, I do feel that music played a more significant role in the past; it was key to a sense of identity for many.

 Enter your Email Address to receive a FREE Worksheet on Critical Thinking & Model Response

-Write Music Video Review on Ok Go’s The Writing's on The Wall
+TOPIC: Write Music Video Review on Ok Go’s The Writing's on The Wall

 You cannot help but be left slack-jawed and absolutely amazed after watching Ok Go’s The Writing on The Wall.
 The quirky representation of the song through the use of optical illusions is a welcome and lively twist that makes this video extremely memorable.